 - 1 teaspoon seasoned salt recommend Lawry's seasoning salt

-- Sprinkle steaks with salt and pepper and then dredge in flour on both sides.
+- Pat steaks with a paper towel and then sprinkle with salt and pepper.
+Then dredge in flour on both sides.

 - Heat oil to medium.